HL7/davinci-crd/input/pagecontent/cards.md

 }</code></pre>
 {% endraw %}

-### Coverage Information
+### Coverage Information Response Type
-This response type does not present a `Card`.
-Instead, it uses a <a href="https://cds-hooks.hl7.org/2.0/#system-action">systemAction</a> to automatically update the order or other resource in the CRD Client with an extension that conveys information related to the coverage of the order.
+This response type uses a <a href="https://cds-hooks.hl7.org/2.0/#system-action">systemAction</a> to automatically update the order or other resource in the CRD Client with an extension that conveys information related to the coverage of the order.

 A new FHIR [coverage-information](StructureDefinition-ext-coverage-information.html) extension is defined that allows assertions around coverage and prior authorization to also be captured computably, including what assertion is made, what coverage the assertion is made with respect to, when the assertion was made, and - optionally - a trace id that can be used for audit purposes.